apitestbase/apitestbase.github.io/index.md

 ---
 layout: home
 ---
 API Test Base is an open source tool for integration testing a variety of APIs.
-It is suitable for Integration, ESB, Microservices and SOA testing.
+It is 100% free and suitable for Integration, ESB, Microservices and SOA testing.

 Supported API types
 * HTTP